HOW TO PREVENT SUBSIDENCE

 Measures can be taken if your house has been affected by subsidence.
 Early detection is key to reducing the impact on any property, and if caught in time will rarely result in repair works being made to the foundations.

 If you do need repairs, or you are considering purchasing a property that has been affected in the past, then you should speak to your home insurance provider.
 Not all providers will cover subsidence, especially if a house has been underpinned.
-As a specialist provider, HomeProtect can offer cover for both subsidence and underpinning insurance.
+As a specialist provider, Homeprotect can offer cover for properties which have suffered from subsidence and/or have been underpinned.